n2o/ClojurePetriNet/README.md

     $ lein uberjar

 If you want to use the REPL your almost done after `$ lein deps`.
-Just start it as usual with `$ lein repl`.
+Just start it as usual with

+    $ lein repl

 ## Usage